International Pencak Silat Federation: Artistic / Seni

 Regu or synchronized group performance features a trio of athletes performing Jurus Baku Regu, a pre-defined routine in sync as a team.
 Regu features a showcase of Pencak Silat motion, but unlike the Tunggal category is performed solely empty-hand without weapons.

+Guardian Girls Pencak Silat

+On May 18, 2026, at the Official Residence of the Ambassador of Japan in Jakarta, Indonesia, the International Pencak Silat Federation (IPSF-PERSILAT) and Guardian Girls International (GGI) signed a historic Memorandum of Understanding to globally launch Guardian Girls Pencak Silat (GGPS), a worldwide initiative dedicated to safeguarding women and adolescent girls, advancing gender equality, and combating gender-based violence through Pencak Silat-based education, training, and leadership development.